How to make and sew piping

 The trick to sewing piping into clothing is to baste it to your fabric first.
 Just pinning won’t give you good results.
 So take your piping and place on your fabric so that the stitching on the piping lays right on top of where you want your seam to be.
 Use a zipper foot on one side of the cording to baste it in place.

 I find the easiest way to baste this is to line the edge of my fabric up with the seam guide on my sewing machine, then line the stitching on the piping up with my needle.
 After basting your piping, you sandwich it into the seam when you sew.
 Depending on your piping’s thickness, you may or may not need to use your zipper foot at this point.
-To sew piping around corners, sew to the corner, then clip the tape part of the piping, bend, and continue stitching.
+To sew piping around a curve or corner, sew to the corner or as far as you can on the curve, then clip the tape part of the piping, bend, and continue stitching.

-If you get to a place where you need to sew piping together (like when I sewed the cuffs together) , the best way to do this is to pull out some of the cording from the end, then cut off a little more than the length of your seam allowance.
+If you get to a place where you need to sew piping together (like when I sewed the cuffs together) , the best way to do this is to pull out the end of the cord, then cut off a little more than the length of your seam allowance.

 Finally, topstitching once your piping is in place helps keep in laying correctly.
-Again, use your zipper foot.
+Again, use your zipper foot to get the stitching really close to the piping.

-Or the Lazy Day Pajamas or the women’s Peppermint PJs.
+Like the Lazy Day Pajamas or the women’s Peppermint PJs shown below.

 Robyn Vaughan